KOTESWARARAO57/FP/replit.md

 ## Overview

-This is a Streamlit-based web application that provides AI-powered medical diagnostic assistance through audio and image analysis.
-The application is designed as a demonstration system that can analyze audio files (cough sounds, breathing patterns) and medical images to provide diagnostic insights.
-The system emphasizes that it's for demonstration purposes only and should not replace professional medical consultation.
+This is a Streamlit-based web application that provides AI-powered medical diagnostic assistance through multimodal analysis including audio, image, and video processing.
+The application now features advanced neuropsychiatric and metabolic disease detection using facial micro-expressions and speech paralinguistics analysis.
+The system supports both English and Telugu languages and can analyze conditions like depression, Parkinson's disease, hypothyroidism, anxiety disorders, and more.
+The system emphasizes that it's for research and demonstration purposes only and should not replace professional medical consultation.

 ## User Preferences